 There are several ways for the public to participate in land use decisions in Harford County.
 People can testify at public hearings, provide written comments, address the County Council at legislative meetings, create petitions, and initiate public referendums.

-As soon as Friends of Harford learns about a hearing on a land use issue, we email an Alert to notify everyone on our email list.
+As Friends of Harford learns about a hearing on a land use issue, we email an Alert to notify everyone on our email list.

 Addressing the Council

 Under the Council’s “Comments from Attending Citizens” agenda item at the end of each Council meeting, speakers can address almost any topic (except subject matters that are currently before the Council, such as zoning cases and legislation which can not be discussed until the meeting following the final action).

 For example, you can ask the Council for legislation to solve an issue you’re concerned about.
 There’s no time limit although brevity is appreciated.